-Ask your loved one’s health care team if there are any foods or drinks that can keep the medicines she takes from working.
+Ask your loved one’s health care team if there are any foods or drinks that can keep the medicines they take from working.

-Also check if any of the meds affect her appetite, bowel movements, or cause other problems that can affect her nutrition.
-Her doctor may be able to change the dose or suggest another drug that will ease side effects.
+Also check if any of the meds affect their appetite, bowel movements, or cause other problems that can affect their nutrition.
+Their doctor may be able to change the dose or suggest another drug that will ease side effects.

 Ease Dry Mouth

-Someone with Alzheimer’s may not drink enough water because her body's signal for thirst isn’t as strong as it was.
-Some medicines can dry out her mouth, too.
+Someone with Alzheimer’s may not drink enough water because their body's signal for thirst isn’t as strong as it was.
+Some medicines can dry out their mouth, too.
 Remind your loved one to drink water, and try other ways to avoid dry mouth:

 - Dunk breads, toast, cookies, or crackers in milk, hot chocolate, or tea to soften them.

-- Remind her to take a drink after each bite of food to moisten her mouth and help her swallow.
+- Remind them to take a drink after each bite of food to moisten their mouth and help them swallow.

 - Add broth or sauces to foods to make them softer and wetter.

-- Offer sour candy or fruit ice to help her mouth make more saliva.
+- Offer sour candy or fruit ice to help their mouth make more saliva.